schneeschmelze/wordlike/README.md

 # wordlike

+## Overview

-OVERVIEW: This is LaTeX package 'wordlike' for simulating word processor layout.
+This is LaTeX package 'wordlike' for simulating word processor layout.
 The package consists of these files:

 * wordlike.ins
 * wordlike.dtx
- * README
+* README.md
 * wordlike.pdf

 These packages are REQUIRED for running 'wordlike': courier, geometry, helvet, mathptmx.
 They are usually installed on a TeX system.

+## Installation

-INSTALLATION is done in six steps:
+is done in six steps:

  1. move wordlike.ins and wordlike.dtx into the same directory
  2. call latex wordlike.ins -> generates wordlike.sty